opensouls/terminal-copilot/README.md

 [![PyPI version](https://badge.fury.io/py/terminal-copilot.svg)](https://badge.fury.io/py/terminal-copilot)

 # Terminal-copilot
-Are you tired of Googling basic terminal commands every time you forget the syntax?
-Look no further! terminal-copilot is here to help.
+Are you tired of Googling basic terminal commands every time you forget the syntax?\n Look no further! terminal-copilot is here to help.

 With terminal-copilot, you can quickly and easily access commonly used terminal commands right from the command line.
 Simply type copilot followed by your desired command in natural language and let terminal-copilot do the rest.